jimacoff/OFN-User-Guide---Master/advanced-features/products/product-and-inventory-import.md

 ### Import the CSV

-Once you have filled out the **Product List Template CSV** you are ready to upload it into OFN.
+Once you have filled out the **Product List Template CSV** you are ready to upload it into Abukem.

 Go to **Products** &gt;  **Product Import.**